jbyuki/instant.nvim/README.md

 **instant.nvim** is a **collaborative** editing plugin for **Neovim** written in **Lua** with no dependencies.

+The plugin is still highly **unstable** and probably not suitable for normal usage.

 **The transfer protocol is not optimized for large files transfer!**

 * [Quickstart](https://github.com/jbyuki/instant.nvim/wiki/Quickstart)